sofn-xyz/mailing/docs/CONTRIBUTING.md

 **Cache the framework installs for faster runs**

 - Use the `--save-cache` flag to save each framework install (before mailing is added) to the `cache` directory.
-Subsequent test runs will use the cache instead of running `yarn create` and `yarn install`, which will speed things up 🏎 If you need to reset the cache, e.g. if you want to test a newer version of the framework or if the framework install process changes, you can delete the cache directory or the subdirectory containing the specific framework you are targeting.
+Subsequent test runs will start with a copy of the cache instead of running `yarn create` and `yarn install`, which will speed things up 🏎 If you need to reset the cache, e.g. if you want to test a newer version of the framework or if the framework install process changes, you can delete the cache directory or the subdirectory containing the specific framework you are targeting.